axuno/MailMergeLib/README.md

 # MailMergeLib
-MailMergeLib is a SMTP mail client library which provides comfortable mail merge capabilities for plain and HTML text, including inline images and attachments.
-MailMergLib has good throughput for sending mail messages and is nicely fault-tolerant for unattended production systems.
+MailMergeLib is a SMTP mail client library which provides comfortable mail merge capabilities e.g. by placeholders for plain and HTML text, including inline images and attachments.
+MailMergLib has good sending throughput by sending mail messages in parallel and it is nicely fault-tolerant for unattended production systems.